Kevin C. Cox/Getty Images

 But good luck, IRS collections agents, on getting your hands on ill-gotten gambling gains.

 The federal tax agency has enough trouble collecting from legal bettors.
 Many people don’t realize gambling winnings are taxable income.
 And even if the winners know that, a good many simply choose to ignore the tax law.

 This skirting of tax laws is possible because the IRS doesn’t know about every bet, and it is only aware of the big winners.

-Legal betting operations -- state lotteries, casinos and horse-racing tracks -- are regulated and that means there are rules for reporting when players are paid.
+Legal betting operations — state lotteries, casinos and horse-racing tracks — are regulated, and that means there are rules for reporting when players are paid.
 Overall, according to a recent study by the Rockefeller Institute, gambling accounts for nearly $28 billion a year in tax revenue.

 |Racetrack casinos||Delaware, Florida, Indiana, Iowa, Louisiana, Maine, Maryland, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Rhode Island, West Virginia|

 |Native American casinos||29 states|